Amb. Nikki Haley: We don't see peace in Syria with Assad

 But Haley also said that it shouldn't be dependent on the United States to take more military action to achieve what they want to see.

+"I'm glad Trump did this," Graham added.
+"He is no longer Obama in the eyes of our enemies, but he needs to do more to close the deal.
+There's a new sheriff in town."

+Graham also used some blunt words for the fallout from the strikes, saying, "Assad's telling Trump by flying from this base: 'F you.'"
+After missiles struck the airfield, jets were seen taking off again.

-Haley also questioned Russia's first reactions to the attack.
-Russia is backing Syrian Assad's regime in Syria's ongoing civil war.
+Ambassador Haley also questioned Russia's first reactions to the attack.
+Russia is backing Assad's regime in Syria's ongoing civil war.

 "You know, the interesting thing, Chuck, is, when this chemical weapons murder happened to so many people, Russia's reaction was not, 'Oh, how horrible,' or, 'How could they do this to innocent children,' or, 'How awful is that?'
 Their initial reaction was, 'Assad didn't do it.
 The Syrian government didn't do it,'" Haley said.